Plastic. The word strikes fear and disgust in the hearts and minds of many. But what if it could save the planet? Let me explain.

 SUNY College of Environmental Science and Forestry

-Planet Forward Correspondent | SUNY-ESF
+Planet Forward Correspondent | SUNY-Plattsburgh

 The George Washington University

 The Danish makeup artist — whose work is no stranger to the pages of Vogue magazine — champions the idea that all makeup should be expected to both perform well and be sustainable.